the state of things

 “But I can see the snow,” I said, indicating the city, white as far as the eye could see, stretching in the far distance to the dazzling snow-covered Campsies, etched beautifully against a clear blue sky.

-Professor Shackleton placed a comforting hand on my shoulder and squeezed.
+Dr Shackleton placed a comforting hand on my shoulder and squeezed.

 “I’m afraid, young man,” he said, “you’re completely delusional.
 Doctors, psychiatrists and crazy people on the Internet are discovering this more and more.
 Every day the news is so bleak and terrible, so horrendously, soul-suckingly apocalyptic, that our brains create these mirages as a way of insulating ourselves against the world.
 We retain, most of us, only the most tenuous hold on reality.”

-As the Professor’s words came crashing down like a hammer on the fragile glass of my imagination, the snow melted away, and suddenly we were looking at the city as it really was, beneath a blanket of grey cloud, smeary rain drifting over the low rooftops, passers-by bent double like old hags against the wind.
+As the Doctor’s words came crashing down like a hammer on the fragile glass of my imagination, the snow melted away, and suddenly we were looking at the city as it really was, beneath a blanket of grey cloud, smeary rain drifting over the low rooftops, passers-by bent double like old hags against the wind.

 We weren’t on the 93rd floor, there was no Carthaginian district, and we were drinking plain old coffee with a bit of milk, no sugar.